-A Level 1 "Pre-Candidate" has met requirements above and been admitted to the MAT program (including BA/MAT) or the MEd program in Elementary or Special Education.
+A Level 1 "Pre-Candidate" has met requirements

+above and been admitted to the MAT program (including BA/MAT) or the MEd program in Elementary or Special Education.

-Level Two (Admitted Candidate)
+Level Two (Admitted Candidate) Requirements for admission:

 Level 2 "Admitted Candidate," meaning eligibility for methods/instructional strategies.
 The admitted candidate must have: